The Boy Who Found Gold National Essay and Video Competition 2025 - Win cash prizes up to ₦1,000,000

 The Boy Who Found Gold National Competition is open to students, youths, dreamers, book lovers, readers, and people passionate about achieving their dreams.
 It is part of an education and empowerment initiative to promote a strong reading culture, encourage intellectual engagement, and inspire ambition among young people.

 The theme of this year's competition is "The Story of The Boy Who Found Gold: Lessons for Me and My Generation," inspired by The Boy Who Found Gold by Caleb Onyeabor — a powerful story of ambition, adventure, and the pursuit of dreams.
-Participants can submit either a written essay or a 1-minute video.
+Participants are required to look at The Boy Who Found Gold and share their thoughts on its lessons.
+They can submit either a written essay or a recorded video.

 The competition runs from September 30th to December 31st, 2025.
 A dedicated digital platform has been created for submission of entries nationwide.